Boran/docker-test/README.md

 A quick way to setup a docker test environment.
 This tool
  * Creates a VM with the Ubuntu 14.04 (hashcorp/trusty box)
  * Pulls the latest docker release, fixes a few permissions and installs docker-compose.
- * Pulls a small example container (alpine linux)
+ * Optional: Pulls a small example container (alpine linux)

 Features
- * Tested on: Mac 10.10 +Virtualbox 4.3.30 +Vagrant 1.7.4, Windows 8 +Virtual 4.3.8 + Vagrant 1.7.2
+ * Tested on:
+   Mac 10.10 +Virtualbox 4.3.30 +Vagrant 1.7.4
+   Windows 8 +Virtual 4.3.8 + Vagrant 1.7.2
  * Works with outgoing proxies

 Why